I only ever cried over three people in my life:

 Joolz was the most beautiful girlfriend a girl could ever have.

-As I lightly traced the crack with the head of my finger, it widened into a small heart shaped gap about a millimetre in girth.
+As I lightly traced the crack with the tip of my finger, it widened into a small heart shaped gap about a millimetre in girth.
 Slowly, I removed the top.

 All that was left was a trace of molten pink.